jrandj/aws-solutions-architect-associate/README.md

     * EFS may be used whenever you need a shared file storage option for multiple EC2 instances with automatic, high-performance scaling.

+    * EFS supports the NFSv4 protocol.
+You only pay for the storage you use with storage scaling up to petabytes.
+EFS can support thousands of NFS connections.
+Data is stored across multiple AZs within a region and EFS provides read after write consistency.

 1. Amazon FSx

+    * Amazon FSx for Windows File Server provides a fully managed native Microsoft file system so you can easily move your Windows-based applications that require file storage to AWS.
+Amazon FSx is built on Windows Server.

+    * Amazon FSx runs Windows Server Manage Block (SMB)-based file services.
+It also supports AD users, access control lists, groups, and security policies, along with Distributed File System (DFS) namespaces and replication.

+    * Amazon FSx for Lustre is a fully managed file system that is optimised for compute-intensive workloads, such as high-performance computing, machine learning, media data processing workflows, and Electronic Design Automation (EDA).

 1. Amazon S3